Startups: Start with Why

 So let me tell you the true origin story behind Dribblin.

 I grew up watching my father sacrifice for his family.
-My parents had to abandon their entire life in Zimbabwe when Mugabe came to power, and left everything behind.
-A few years after they’d settle in Portugal, their livelihood was destroyed when my father’s body shop burned down in a fire, forcing them to start all over again.
+My parents had to abandon their entire life in Zimbabwe when Mugabe came to power, leaving everything behind.
+Then, a few years after settling in Portugal, their livelihood was destroyed when my father’s body shop burned down in a fire, forcing them to start over again.